thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 All the same nothing to write home about, what's going on with all this `tyvar_to_unifiers` and `rowvar_to_unifiers` business?

 These are part of instantiation.
-Instantiation is the compliment operation to generalization.
+Instantiation is the compliment operation to generalisation.
 When we substitute a type at the end of inference, we track all the free variables in that type and wrap them up in a type scheme.
 As of this article, we also convert unification variables into type variables en route.